 Mehret Birru Talabi, MD, PhD, is Assistant Professor of Rheumatology and Clinical Immunology.
-Her research is focused on optimizing reproductive health management and health care for women with rheumatic diseases.
+Her research is focused on optimizing reproductive health management and health care for people with rheumatic diseases and other chronic medical conditions that increase the risk of adverse pregnancy and perinatal outcomes.

 Education & Training